bhegazy/bhegazy.github.io/content/aws-security-speciality-certificate/index.md

 +++
 Hey there!
 You might remember my previous post on controlling procrastination while preparing for the AWS <!-- more --> [Solution Architect Professional Certificate](https://billhegazy.com/aws-solution-architect-professional-certificate/).

 Well, guess what?
-I'm back with more tips to help you tackle another awesome AWS exam **AWS Certified Security - Specialty**.
+I'm back with more tips to help you tackle another awesome AWS: exam **AWS Certified Security - Specialty**.
 <br>
 <div align="center">
 {{ img(src="./magnet-me-LDcC7aCWVlo-unsplash.jpg", alt="magnet-me-LDcC7aCWVlo-unsplash.jpg") }}
 Photo by <a href="https://unsplash.com/@magnetme?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Magnet.me</a> on <a href="https://unsplash.com/photos/LDcC7aCWVlo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </div>

-Just like you, I've been a victim of procrastination, while preparing for my AWS exams.
+Just like you, I've been a victim of procrastination while preparing for my AWS exams.
 But, fear not!
-I've got your back yet again!.
+I've got your back yet again!
 Let's dive in and explore some tips that can help you control procrastination and successfully achieve this certification!

 ## Say Goodbye to Social Media (Temporarily)